raphaelsaunier/jsromandie-angular-ember/slides/04-testing/testing-angularjs.md

 ---

+$console, $window, $http…
-$console, $window, $http are provided trough dependency injection
+are provided trough dependency injection

-you shall never use a direct instance of console, window, http
+you shall never use a direct
+instance of console, window, http

 ---